mark-summerfield/uxf/py/README.md

-from `.csv`, to `.ini`, and to and from `.sqlite`, but these are really to illustrate use of the `uxf.py` APIs. `uxfcompare.py` can compare two UXF files, either for equality, i.e., they both contain the same data, with lists and tables compared value by value in order, and maps compared by item—regardless of order (since UXF Maps are unordered), or for equivalence.
+from `.csv`, to `.ini`, and to and from `.sqlite`, but these are really to illustrate use of the `uxf.py` APIs. `uxfcompare.py` can compare two UXF files, either for equality, i.e., they both contain the same data, with lists and tables compared value by value in order, and maps compared by item in key-order, or for equivalence.
 A UXF file can be linted using `python3 -m uxf -l file.uxf`; but to lint any number of files, use `uxflint.py`.

 Also see the UXF test files in the `../testdata` folder, the Python examples in the `py/eg` folder, and the Python tests in the `py/t` folder.